Set Up a Development Environment

 Open your editor or IDE

-For your development environment to properly resolve all the packages, it needs to know about the virtual environment.
-Use Poetry to do that for you.
-To start VS Code (code
+For your development environment to properly resolve all the packages, it needs to know about the virtual environment. uv creates a .venv directory in the project root.
+Most IDEs will pick it up automatically.

 Starting the program